Bradley Logo

 Growth and development of African and Asian (West, South, Southeast, and East) civilizations since c.
 1500 CE in their geographical contexts.
 Reactions of indigenous peoples and cultural patterns to Western penetration and imperialism.
 Present development and practices.

-A reading and discussion-intensive exploration of the "long 19th century" from the French Revolution to the First World War, with an emphasis on social, political, cultural, and artistic change.
-Subjects discussed include the following: the political agenda established by the French Revolution, and ideological responses to it (liberalism, conservatism, nationalism, and socialism); the rise of industrial capitalism and its attendant social and political divisions; competing ways of building and controlling the nation-state; democratizing movements of labor and feminism; everyday family life, gender relations, and sexuality; nationalism/imperialism; cultural and artistic movements from Romanticism to Realism to Modernism.
+An in-depth exploration of Europe's "long 19th century" from the French Revolution to the First World War.
+Subjects discussed include the following: the political agenda established by the French Revolution, and ideological responses to it (liberalism, conservatism, nationalism, and socialism); the rise of industrial capitalism and its attendant social and political divisions; competing ways of building and controlling the nation-state; imperialist expansion; democratizing movements of labor and feminism; everyday family life, gender relations, and sexuality; and cultural and artistic movements from Romanticism to Realism to Modernism.

 Exploration of historical arguments and debates; methods of interpreting primary sources.